codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 ## Security timeout

-In the third tab - *Security* you can set a timeout for users that perform no action in the Codefresh GUI.
+In the third tab - *Security* of the *Users & teams* screen you can set a timeout for users that perform no action in the Codefresh GUI.
 The minimum time period is 15 minutes but using the drop-down menu you can also define a number for hours and days.

  {% include image.html
   lightbox="true"